QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 <details class="details-n">
 <summary>Installation and configuration of DHCP</summary>

 One of the first things you may do is configure the DHCP server.
-When computers will connect to Active Directory, they will be assigned an IP.
-You can define here the rules to assign IPs. 🌍
+When computers connect to Active Directory, they will be assigned an IP.
+You can define here the rules for assigning IPs. 🌍

 * Start the **Server Manager**
 * Click on "Add roles and features"